-- a. an ability to apply knowledge of mathematics, science, and engineering - b. an ability to design and conduct experiments, as well as to analyze and interpret data - an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability - d. an ability to function on multi-disciplinary teams - e. an ability to identify, formulate, and solve engineering problems - f. an understanding of professional and ethical responsibility - g. an ability to communicate effectively - h. the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context - i. a recognition of the need for, and an ability to engage in life-long learning - j. a knowledge of contemporary issues - k. an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice
+- 1. an ability to apply knowledge of mathematics, science, and engineering - 2. an ability to design and conduct experiments, as well as to analyze and interpret data - 3. an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability - 4. an ability to function on multi-disciplinary teams - 5. an ability to identify, formulate, and solve engineering problems - 6. an understanding of professional and ethical responsibility - 7. an ability to communicate effectively - 8. the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context - 9. a recognition of the need for, and an ability to engage in life-long learning - 10. a knowledge of contemporary issues - 11. an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice

-Area Minor in Thermal-Fluids
+Minor in Thermal-Fluids

-To complete the requirements of the thermal-fluids area minor, a student must fulfill the following three expectations:
+To complete the requirements of the thermal-fluids minor, a student must fulfill the following three expectations:

-- (1) Completion of a set of 2 courses covering basic fluid mechanics and basic thermodynamics.
+(1) Completion of a set of 2 courses covering basic fluid mechanics and basic thermodynamics.
 These are commonly required for most engineering majors.
-Acceptable sets include: - ES 201 Conservation & Accounting Principles ES 202 Fluid & Thermal Systems - ME 201 Thermodynamics EM 301 Fluid Mechanics or - CHE 201 Conservation Principles & Balances CHE 301 Fluid Mechanics
+Acceptable sets include:

+- ES 201 Conservation & Accounting Principles ES 202 Fluid Systems or - CE 205 Thermodynamics EM 301 Fluid Mechanics or - CHE 201 Conservation Principles & Balances CHE 301 Fluid Mechanics